getledger/ledger/README.md

-# What's Ledger?
+# Ledger

-Ledger is a smart and open-source accounting and inventory software, Ledger keeps all business finances in right place and automates accounting processes to give the business powerful and intelligent financial statements and reports to help in making decisions.
+Ledger is a smart and accounting and inventory software, Ledger keeps all business finances in right place and automates accounting processes to give the business powerful and intelligent financial statements and reports to help in making decisions.

 # Getting Started